shira-kaba/TwitterShowVolumeController/README.md

 ## Installation
 1. Download the folder named "Twitter Show Volume Controller" above.
-2. Go to the extensions setting of your browser, enable developer mode, and import the folder via "Load unpacked" button.
+2. Go to the extensions setting page of your browser, enable developer mode, and import the folder via "Load unpacked" button.

-## Acknowledgement
+## Acknowledgements
 The script is based on Abul22's code on https://www.reddit.com/r/Twitter/comments/pxm7v0/issue_of_being_unable_to_use_the_volume_control/